A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 Public-Facing Websites

-Many concepts in AI safety could be translated for a wider audience, with thoughtful design and an eye for virality.
+Many important concepts could be translated for a wider audience, with thoughtful design and an eye for virality.

 — Examples —